 At best, they create a standstill where no decision is achieved.
 This is actually one of the main reasons why organizations often do not have customer experience strategy.
 Answering the question of client persona correctly is the first step of mapping the future of your company.

 Know Who You Serve

-Let’s take an airline.
-If the passenger experience is designed for a “leisure” traveler (someone going on vacation), while the prevalent customer is a business traveler, that airline’s customer satisfaction will go down, despite investments in customer experience.
+For this example, let’s look at an airline.
+If an airline’s passenger experience is designed for a “leisure” traveler (someone going on vacation), while the prevalent customer is a business traveler, that airline’s customer satisfaction will go down, despite investments in customer experience.

-Every organization has limited funds that need to be prioritized.
+Every organization has limited funds.
+And those funds must be prioritized.
 If this same airline invested in inflight entertainment systems and bag drop experience instead of operational reliability (being on time; taking off) the ROI of that investment would be poor.

 Business flights tend to be shorter.
 Their passengers usually work onboard.
 Departure times also tend to be earlier.
 Business travelers need to sleep on the plane and arrive at meetings on time.
 On those flights, the entertainment system is NOT one of the major customer needs.

 Now, if the same airline invested in onboard WiFi, the story changes.
 Another thing that business travelers do not do is check in bags.
 So those people may not even UNDERSTAND that there was a new bag drop experience your airline paid for them to enjoy.

 This perspective of knowing your customer is just as important for BtoB organizations like ours.
 Knowing who our customer is took some digging, analysis and trials.
 First, we started with the really small businesses in the neighborhood.